dav-par/eng114_DevOps/Documentation/docs/cloud_computing.md

     - eng114_name_bastion
     - etc

+## mointering
+- We will need to make a system to monitor our aws instances when it's running
+- aw has sns cloud watch (simple notification system)
+- we can check if the status code isn't 200 and then use a load balancer to keep the app running

+## Setting up a AWS

 ## notes
 aws will issue a new ip to an instance if it's off for more than an 30mins